EmanuelPoggio/E-Learning-Api/README.md

 ## HOW TO USE

-1. Descargamos e Instalamos Node.js:
+1. Download and Install Node.js:
-    - Ve al sitio web oficial de Node.js en https://nodejs.org/.
+    - Go to the Node.js oficial website https://nodejs.org/.
-    - Sigue las instrucciones del instalador el sistema operativo del usuario.
+    - Follow the instructions of the installer the user's operating system.
-2. Verificamos la Instalación:
+2. Verify the installation:
-    - Abre la terminal y ejecuta
+    - Open the terminal and run
         - node -v
         - npm -v
-3. Nos dirigimos a la carpeta raiz del proyecto e inicialice desde la terminal con los siguientes comandos:
+3. We go to the root folder of the project and initialize from the terminal with the following commands:
     1. “npm install”
     2. “node src/server.js “
-        - Debera aparecer el siguiente mensaje “Server is running on port 3000”
+        - You should see the following message “Server is running on port 3000”
-4. Nos dirigimos a Postman, ThunderClient o nuestra herramienta favorita para realizar las peticiones y pruebas de Endpoints.
+4. We turn to Postman, ThunderClient or our favorite tool to perform Endpoint requests and testing.

 <---------------------------------------------------------------------------------------------------------------------------->

 ## VERBOS HTTP

 - Courses
-    - GET http://localhost:3000/api/courses = Para obtener un listado de todos los cursos
+    - GET http://localhost:3000/api/courses = To get a list of all the courses
-    - POST http://localhost:3000/api/courses = Para insertar un curso
+    - POST http://localhost:3000/api/courses =  To insert a course
-    - PUT http://localhost:3000/api/courses/{id} = Para modificar un curso
+    - PUT http://localhost:3000/api/courses/{id} = To modify a course
-    - DELETE http://localhost:3000/api/courses/{id} = Para eliminar un curso
+    - DELETE http://localhost:3000/api/courses/{id} = Delete a course

 - Users
-    - GET [http://localhost:3000/api/](http://localhost:3000/api/courses)users = Para obtener un listado de todos los usuarios
+    - GET [http://localhost:3000/api/](http://localhost:3000/api/courses)users = To get a list of all the users
-    - POST [http://localhost:3000/api/](http://localhost:3000/api/courses)users/register = Para registrar un usuario nuevo
+    - POST [http://localhost:3000/api/](http://localhost:3000/api/courses)users/register = To register a new user
-    - PUT [http://localhost:3000/api/](http://localhost:3000/api/courses)users/{id} = Para modificar un usuario
+    - PUT [http://localhost:3000/api/](http://localhost:3000/api/courses)users/{id} = To modify a user
-    - DELETE [http://localhost:3000/api/](http://localhost:3000/api/courses)users/{id} = Para eliminar un usuario
+    - DELETE [http://localhost:3000/api/](http://localhost:3000/api/courses)users/{id} = To delete a user
-    - GET [http://localhost:3000/api/](http://localhost:3000/api/courses)users/{email} = Para acceder a la informacion de un usuario, por ejemplo: Los cursos a los que puede acceder.
+    - GET [http://localhost:3000/api/](http://localhost:3000/api/courses)users/{email} = To access a user's information, for example: The courses he/she can access.

 - Lessons
-    - GET [http://localhost:3000/api/](http://localhost:3000/api/courses)lessons = Para obtener todas las lecciones
+    - GET [http://localhost:3000/api/](http://localhost:3000/api/courses)lessons = To get all lessons
-    - POST [http://localhost:3000/api/](http://localhost:3000/api/courses)lessons = Para crear una leccion nueva
+    - POST [http://localhost:3000/api/](http://localhost:3000/api/courses)lessons =  To create a new lesson
-    - PUT [http://localhost:3000/api/](http://localhost:3000/api/courses)lessons/{id} = Para modificar una leccion
+    - PUT [http://localhost:3000/api/](http://localhost:3000/api/courses)lessons/{id} = To modify a lesson
-    - DELETE [http://localhost:3000/api/](http://localhost:3000/api/courses)lessons/{id} = Para eliminar una leccion
+    - DELETE [http://localhost:3000/api/](http://localhost:3000/api/courses)lessons/{id} = To delete a lesson
-    - GET [http://localhost:3000/api/](http://localhost:3000/api/courses)lessons/{name} = Para obtener todos las lecciones y usuarios relacionados a un curso (Por ejemplo, queremos buscar todos los usuarios y lecciones del curso Matematicas ⇒ [http://localhost:3000/api/](http://localhost:3000/api/courses)lessons/Matematicas )
+    - GET [http://localhost:3000/api/](http://localhost:3000/api/courses)lessons/{name} =  To get all lessons and users related to a course (For example, we want to find all users and lessons of the course Mathematics ⇒ http://localhost:3000/api/lessons/Matematicas )

 - Questions
-    - GET [http://localhost:3000/api/](http://localhost:3000/api/courses)questions = Para obtener todas las lecciones
+    - GET [http://localhost:3000/api/](http://localhost:3000/api/courses)questions = To get all the questions
-    - POST [http://localhost:3000/api/](http://localhost:3000/api/courses)questions = Para crear una pregunta
+    - POST [http://localhost:3000/api/](http://localhost:3000/api/courses)questions = To create a question
-    - PUT [http://localhost:3000/api/](http://localhost:3000/api/courses)questions/{id} = Para modificar una pregunta
+    - PUT [http://localhost:3000/api/](http://localhost:3000/api/courses)questions/{id} = To modify a question
-    - DELETE [http://localhost:3000/api/](http://localhost:3000/api/courses)questions/{id} = Para eliminar una pregunta
+    - DELETE [http://localhost:3000/api/](http://localhost:3000/api/courses)questions/{id} = To delete a question
-    - GET [http://localhost:3000/api/](http://localhost:3000/api/courses)questions/{name} = Para buscar todas las preguntas relacionadas con una leccion (Por ejemplo queremos buscar todas las preguntas de “Leccion I” ⇒ [http://localhost:3000/api/](http://localhost:3000/api/courses)questions/Leccion I )
+    - GET [http://localhost:3000/api/](http://localhost:3000/api/courses)questions/{name} = To search all questions related to a lesson (For example we want to search all questions of "Lesson I" ⇒ http://localhost:3000/api/questions/Leccion I )
 <---------------------------------------------------------------------------------------------------------------------------->

-## Puntos a tener en cuenta
+##  Points to keep in mind

-1. Hay un archivo llamado postman.txt donde hay ejemplo simples para los post, para ahorrarse la escritura del JSON a la hora de las pruebas.
+1. There is a file called postman.txt where there are simple examples for the posts, to save the JSON writing at the time of the tests.
-2. Esta API se realizo con NodeJS 14.4.0 y NPM 6.14.5
+2. This API was made with NodeJS 14.4.0 and NPM 6.14.5.
-3. NO es apta para entorno productivo.
-Esta pensado como “Desarrollo”, ya que no contiene base de datos.
-En caso de querer colocarle una base de datos recomiendo MongoDB utilizando Mongoose
+3. It is NOT suitable for production environment.
+It is thought as "Development", since it does not contain database.
+In case you want to put a database I recommend MongoDB using Mongoose.
-4. Estaba haciendo la BBDD en Mongo y las conexiones, pero no llegue con el tiempo por mi trabajo.
-Lo siento, equipo
+4. I was making the database in Mongo and the connections, but I didn't have the time because of my work.
+Sorry, team
-5. Se busco mantener el desarrollo simple.
+5. I tried to keep the development simple.
 Keep it simple.